Joining a Tournament

 The important rules are:

-Do not play cards with game-breaking bugs (exception: cards that are only bugged in multiplayer games).
+- Do not play cards with game-breaking bugs (exception: cards that are not bugged in two player games).

 Note for examples: Living Lore used to have a bug whereby it would count double the (combined) CMC of a split card when imprinted.